nicoware-dev/injecthive/docs/integrations.md

 - Position monitoring
 - Performance analytics

-Need help setting up any of these integrations?
-Check out our [plugin documentation](plugin-injecthive.md) for detailed implementation guidance.

 Got questions?
 Our [Discord](https://discord.gg/xv7bcRpgUw) community is always here to help with integration support and updates!